BytesOfMan/the-crypto-guy/content/posts/20200514inflationhere.md

 **3\.** You thought the stock would go up because perhaps other people would believe any of these reasons in the future.

-**Fast forwardo to today.**
+**Fast forward to today.**

-Coming off of several food poisoning scares, Chipotle has also recently gone through the same Covid19 as every other restaurant.
-Sure, they moved some burritos through UberEats.
+Coming off of several food poisoning scares, Chipotle has also recently gone through the same Covid19 crisis as every other restaurant (which is ongoing with no set end date).
+To their credit, they moved some burritos through UberEats and had some minor wins.

 The **lowest** their valuation ever reached was **\$13 billion.**